 We do use Google’s translation tool, .
 This translation feature is just so helpful, as we have visitors and retreatants from all over the world.
 But no worries, it is not hard to protect yourself from Google (and other) tracking.
 Learn more here

 The site is built with the WordPress CMS, which puts a few cookies in your browser — it needs to do this in order for the website to function.
 All WordPress cookies are automatically deleted when you close your web browser.

 There is third-party tracking occurring on this website.
-I would of course rather not allow this at all, but there are features that i find too useful to leave out.
-(It is not difficult to protect yourself from this tracking, see below)
+We would of course rather not allow this at all, but there are features that we find too useful to leave out.
+It is not difficult to protect yourself from this tracking, see below.

-I can’t turn off those tracking activities on my end, but you can protect yourself from third-party tracking on this — and on all websites — by disabling it in your web browser.
+We can’t turn off those tracking activities on our end, but you can protect yourself from third-party tracking on this — and on all websites — by disabling it in your web browser.
 It is not at all hard to do, and highly recommended that you do it.
 One place for good instructions is HowToGeek.com.

 I can’t protect you from all the invasive technologies out there on the World Wide Web — but you can protect yourself.
-A more comprehensive set of information and tools is at the Electronic Frontier Foundation.
+Here are ten ways to protect your web privacy, at LifeWire.com, and a more comprehensive set of information and tools at the Electronic Frontier Foundation.

 If you have any questions about these or any other aspects of this website, please contact the Web Admin, who is always happy to discuss the details!